zearthlink/tc-menu/docs/RPi5-Bridge-Setup-For-Total-Beginners.md

 sudo nmcli con up eth0
 ```

-> Replace `192.168.0.1` with the actual gateway as appropriate.
+# Replace IP with your desired IP with the actual gateway as appropriate.

 ---